Lewis Skelton inquest: Hull man unlawfully killed, jury rules

 Officers opened fire after first using Tasers with "no discernible effect", the court had heard.

+Responding to the verdict, Humberside Police said it was "disappointed" with the conclusion of the jury.

-The jury was told it had to decide if he was lawfully or unlawfully killed, or to return an open conclusion.
+Earlier, the jury had been told it had to decide if Mr Skelton was lawfully or unlawfully killed, or whether to return an open conclusion.

-During the inquest, at Hull Coroner's Court, the jury was told Humberside Police received three 999 calls on 29 November 2016 saying a man was walking down Holderness Road carrying an axe.
+During the inquest, at Hull Coroner's Court, the jury heard that Humberside Police received three 999 calls on 29 November 2016 saying a man was walking down Holderness Road carrying an axe.

 Armed officers subsequently caught up with him in Francis Street in the city centre.